Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 6. Voltage level shifter

 The 5V voltage level from the differential line receiver is translated to a low voltage level (1.8V) for PicoZed using the level translation SN74LVC8T245 IC.
 This IC supports bi-directional translation, this is also used to translate the low-voltage level (from PicoZed) to 5 V level used by diferential line driver.
 The voltage levels are translated based on the supply voltage rail A (VCCA) and supply voltage rail B (VCCB).
-The direction can be set using direction control pin (DIR), the high on DIR pin translates the signals from A to B and low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65 V to 5.5 V.  For more refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).
+The direction can be set using direction control pin (DIR), the high on DIR pin translates the signals from A to B and low on DIR translates the signals from B to A. The operating voltage range for both A and B ports is from 1.65 V to 5.5 V.  For more information refer the IC [datasheet](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590052474879).

 ## PCB Layout